micmejia/bible-dump/AMPC/Acts/Acts 23.md

-And [that same] following night the Lord stood beside Paul and said, Take courage, _Paul_, for as you have borne faithful witness concerning Me at Jerusalem, so you must also bear witness at Rome.
+And [that same] following night the Lord stood beside Paul and said, Take courage, Paul, for as you have borne faithful witness concerning Me at Jerusalem, so you must also bear witness at Rome.